Security and Civil Society Conference 2026

 THE VENUE

-The venue of the conference is Toila Spa Hotell conference Centre.
+The venue of the conference is mainly Narva College.

-All the delegates are accommodated in Toila Spa Hotel.
+All the delegates are accommodated in Meresuu Spa and Narva Hotells .
 The conference fee consists of accommodation in shared rooms.
 Private rooms are available on request and additional fee.

 OFFICIAL LANGUAGES